Upcoming Exhibition > Harmony: In Colours & Combinations

 Acrylic on canvas

 “Harmony: In Colors & Combinations” is a collaborative exhibition organised by Soka Gakkai Malaysia and Satu: Creative Collective, featuring a body of works by Ady Ezwan Nordin, Elias Yamani Ismail, Faizal Suhif, Fakir Md.
-Noor, Mohd Nizam Radzaly, and Nik Mohd Husyaidie.
+Nor, Mohd Nizam Radzaly, and Nik Mohd Husyaidie.
 This exhibition marks the 25th presentation by Satu: Creative Collective and also celebrates the 25th anniversary of Wisma Kebudayaan Soka Gakkai Malaysia (WKSGM), located in the heart of Kuala Lumpur, Malaysia.

 The collection of works presented in this exhibition showcases a diversity of techniques and media, interwoven with personal narratives and visual experimentation, forming a complex and layered construct.
 The concept of mélange in art refers to the process of mixing and integrating various ideas, styles, materials, or cultures to produce something new and unique.
 It can be likened to the technique of collage, where artists combine differing or even contrasting elements—such as traditional and modern approaches, global and local influences, or multiple art forms including painting, music, and sculpture.
 This approach results in artworks that are rich, layered, and open to multiple interpretations.
 The concept of mélange reflects the diversity of the world and demonstrates how differences can be brought together to construct complex and meaningful narratives.

 In the context of contemporary art, mélange embodies the spirit of blending, layering, and contrast between diverse elements to form a complex and multidimensional entity.
 It is inherently interdisciplinary and reflects the increasingly fluid, hybrid, and open nature of contemporary culture and artistic expression.
 This concept resonates directly with the spirit of the exhibition “Harmony: In Colors & Combinations”, embodied in the creations of Ady Ezwan Nordin, Elias Yamani Ismail, Faizal Suhif, Fakir Md.
-Noor, Mohd Nizam Radzaly, and Nik Mohd Husyaidie.
+Nor, Mohd Nizam Radzaly, and Nik Mohd Husyaidie.
 Through varied approaches and media, they weave together colour, form, texture, and narratives derived from personal experiences, the environment, and observed surroundings.
 Each work stands not only as an individual expression, but also as part of a collective interlacing that reflects the increasingly rich and cross-disciplinary landscape of Malaysian art.

 Here, harmony is not merely visual in terms of colour, but also encompasses emotional resonance, identity, and the relationship between form and meaning.
 Meanwhile, interlacing refers to the connections between media and techniques, as well as the dialogue between artists and their surrounding contexts.
 By embracing the spirit of mélange, this exhibition invites viewers to experience art as the result of interaction, experimentation, and the unification of diverse elements that, while different, exist in harmony.